light-and-ray/awesome-alternative-uis-for-comfyui/README.md

 # Alternative UIs for ComfyUI

+Here is a collection of alternative UI that use ComfyUI backend for image generation.
+The order doesn't matter.
+Don't hesitate to open an issue or pr if you want to add something

-## Flow - Streamlined Way to ComfyUI
+## ● Flow - Streamlined Way to ComfyUI

 ![](https://github.com/diStyApps/ComfyUI-disty-Flow/blob/main/web/core/media/git/cover_flow.jpg)